zio/zio-logging/docs/slf4j.md

 Default `SLF4J` logger setup:
 * logger name (by default)  is extracted from `zio.Trace`
     * for example, trace `zio.logging.example.Slf4jSimpleApp.run(Slf4jSimpleApp.scala:17)` will have `zio.logging.example.Slf4jSimpleApp` as logger name
-    * NOTE: custom logger name may be set by `SLF4J.loggerName` aspect
+    * NOTE: custom logger name may be set by `zio.logging.loggerName` aspect
 * all annotations (logger name and log marker name annotations are excluded) are placed into MDC context
 * cause is logged as throwable